 Otahpiaaki 2017 is a week-long celebration of Indigenous Beauty, Fashion and Design based at Mount Royal University in Calgary, AB.
 We believe the work of reconciliation is for neighbours and that important conversations and teachings can be shared through story and song, fashion, music, film, language and traditional and contemporary craft practices.

 Beyond Fashion Week, Otahpiaaki student teams research and co-create opportunities for development.
-This includes design and social enterprise ideas with the intent to promote, connect, and protect each designer's collection.
+This includes design and social enterprise ideas with the intent to promote, connect, and protect each unique collection.
 Over the next seven years, we want to contribute to significant social, cultural, restorative, and economic improvements across Indigenous communities by offering capacity-building resources.

 At Otahpiaaki, we want to explore deep beauty from a bold, Nation-to-Nation perspective.
 To me, this means promoting and protecting the identity, land-based stories, industrial designs, and intellectual property rights of Indigenous designers and artists.
 My efforts are part of a growing, exciting movement.